-- Adverse Childhood Experiences identified, recorded on MyConcern and monitored - Court order, if there is one, loaded on SIMs and staff made aware sensitively and appropriately, through briefing if abduction is a risk - Safety Plan agreed and communicated - Safeguarding Governor and relevant pastoral staff aware
+- Adverse Childhood Experiences identified, recorded on CPOMS and monitored. - Court order, if there is one, loaded on SIMs and staff made aware sensitively and appropriately, through briefing if abduction is a risk. - Safety Plan agreed and communicated. - Safeguarding Governor is notified and Pastoral staff aware of situation.

-24.11 Community Safety incidents
+15.10 Community Safety incidents